adit-g/Willow/README.md

 Note: willow has only been tested on MacOS and a raspberry pi 3B+ running Raspbian Bullseye, any other platform or device may or may not support willow

+### Successful Test Demonstration

 https://user-images.githubusercontent.com/118241732/202987819-6b4795a2-137c-4ebd-98f8-d1df959c5c60.mp4

+(Sorry for the abysmal video quality, github required the size to be less than 10mb)